 "Indeed, that sounds pretty good so far, but what's the catch?"

 As the British will soon discover, there are some downsides to isolating yourself.
 Let's say you make a card component.
-The interface for using it could look like this:
+The interface for using it (what you see in your editor or browser) could look like this:

 <my-card>This is the card content</my-card>